 Glengoyne Teapot Dram

-The smallest distillery in Scotland was long a provider of the drinks for the House of Lords, but it’s small and elite status doesn’t stop it from making a lot of products.
+The smallest distillery in Scotland was long a provider of the drinks for the House of Lords, but its small and elite status doesn’t stop it from making a lot of products.
 While the 10-year Edradour expression is often available at better whisky bars in the U.S., the distillery produces an array of Classic, Cask Strength, Wine Finished, Wine Matured, and Heavily Peated whiskies.
 Edradour is worth the stop — and tastes.

 Originally published by Andrew Couts on July 7, 2016.
 Last updated February 28, 2018 by Robert Haynes-Peterson.